rrichley/azure-quote-platform/README.md

 # Azure Quote & Application Platform

-A scalable, event-driven, serverless architecture built on Microsoft Azure — designed to simulate a real-world quote and application system, similar to platforms used by financial firms like Evelyn Partners.
+A scalable, event-driven, serverless architecture built on Microsoft Azure — designed to simulate a real-world quote and application system, similar to platforms used by financial firms.

 ---